jaspector

 Tuesday evenings 6:00-7:00 PM at Windsor Town Office

-Do I need a building permit in Town of Windsor, ME?
+01 Do I need a building permit in Windsor, ME?

 Any building structure exceeding 8 feet by 8 feet or valued above $2,000 in real estate assessment requires a permit

-How do I apply for a building permit in Town of Windsor, ME?
+02 How do I apply for a building permit in Windsor, ME?

-How long does it take to get a building permit in Town of Windsor, ME?
+03 How long does it take to get a building permit in Windsor, ME?

-What work is exempt from building permits in Town of Windsor, ME?
+04 What work is exempt from building permits in Windsor, ME?

+Not all construction work requires a permit in Windsor, ME.
 The following work is generally exempt: Structures 8 feet by 8 feet or smaller with assessed value under $2,000 are exempt from permit requirement.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the permitting office before proceeding.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Windsor, ME?
+05 How do I schedule a building inspection in Windsor, ME?